cdvetal/TensorGP/README.md

 pip install tensorgp
 ```

-which install the version of the engine that uses PyTorch.
+which installs the version of the engine that uses PyTorch.
 If you run across GPU issues with this version, please use the "tensorgp-tf" package, which is more stable.

-Warning: If you opt to install through the PyPI packages be mindful that you will have to remove the engine imports in the examples provided in this repo.
+*Note*: If you opt to install through the PyPI packages be mindful that you will have to remove the engine imports in the examples provided in this repo.

 ## Getting Started